Azure-Samples/communication-services-dotnet-quickstarts/SendEmailAdvanced/README.md

     - `connectionstring`: Replace `<ACS_CONNECTION_STRING>` with Azure Communication Service resource's connection string.
     - `sender`: Replace `<SENDER_EMAIL>` with the sender email obtained from Azure Communication Service.
     - `recipient`: Replace `<RECIPIENT_EMAIL>` with the recipient email.
-    - `content`: Either use PlainText or Html to set the message content.
 3. Run respective project.

 ## ❤️ Feedback